 Fall is a very special time for astrophotography.
-When during Summer and Winter months we shoot mostly nebulae, and during Spring - mostly small-appearing galaxies, then at Autumn we can choose from a variety of available targets - star clusters, galaxies - both huge and tiny, and nebulae - bright and colorful.
+When during Summer and Winter months we shoot mostly nebulae, and during Spring - mostly small-appearing galaxies, then at Autumn we can choose from a variety of available astrophotography targets - star clusters, galaxies - both huge and tiny, and nebulae - bright and colorful.
 The Fall night sky is so diverse!
 Also, when Autumn starts, nights are getting colder, which is good for non-cooled DSLR and mirrorless shooters - camera sensors don't burn as quickly as in the Summer.
 Also, in Fall, nights finally start sooner during the day, which means more time under the night sky available during one single night.
 The combination of those few factors makes Autumn a fantastic time to enjoy astrophotography and stargazing!
-Put on your jacket, setup your astrophotography imaging rig, and check out the 7 best Fall astrophotography targets to shoot in the upcoming Autumn astrophotography season!
+Put on your jacket, set up your astrophotography imaging rig, and check out the 7 best Fall astrophotography targets to shoot in the upcoming Autumn astrophotography season!

 1. Andromeda Galaxy (M31)

 The king of the Fall astrophotography may be the only one - and it's the famous Andromeda Galaxy, our close neighbor.
 It's a spiral galaxy located in the constellation Andromeda.
 The galaxy is big, bright, and it's THE first deep-sky astrophotography target every beginner should start with.

 |DEC (declination)||+41° 16′ 9″|

 The Andromeda Galaxy, together with the Orion Nebula and the Pleiades Star Cluster (both being Winter targets), are the top 3 beginner astrophotography targets overall every beginner astrophotographer in the Northern Hemisphere starts with.
 What makes them so special are three factors:

 - Brightness.
 They are so bright, that they can be seen by the naked eye under a moderately light-polluted sky.